deepakpatil1612/hello-world/README.md

 # hello-world
-This is my first start in github
+This is my first post on github
 Hi this is amazing